ibm-cloud-docs/watson-assistant/add-custom-extension.md

 1. Click **Close** to return to the Integrations page.

-The extension is now connected to your assistant and available for use by actions in the Draft environment.
+The extension is now connected to your assistant and available for use by actions in the draft environment.

-## Configuring the extension for the Live environment
+## Configuring the extension for the live environment

-To configure the extension for the Live environment, follow these steps:
+To configure the extension for the live environment, follow these steps:

 1. On the ![Integrations icon](images/integrations-icon.png) **Integrations** page, scroll to the **Extensions** section and find the tile for the custom extension you want to add.